-Parameter send_file_cache_size Description Cache SendFile Option.
-If the send_file_api is 1 and the requested SMB read size is less than the value of this parameter, the send_file API caches the Type int (default,min,max) (0, 0, 4194304) S (static) / D (dynamic) send_file_size file.
-The default value is zero, which means send_file API will not cache the file.
-Cache SendFile maximum size.
+Parameter Description Туре (default,min,max) Static (S) or Dynamic (D) send_file_cache_size Cache SendFile Option.
+If the send_file_api is 1 and the requested SMB read size is less than the value of this parameter, the send_file API caches the file.
+The default value is zero, which means send_file API will not cache the file. int (0, 0, 4194304) S send_file_size Cache SendFile maximum size.
 If the send_file_api is 1 and the requested SMB read size is greater than the value of this parameter, send_file API is used in the SMB operation. int (4096, 1, 4194304) S servername NetBIOS name of the AIX Fast Connect server (maximum 15 characters).
-String TCP/IP hostname, n/a, n/a S sh_options Data field (per share) to allow per-share options to be defined.
+String (TCP/IP hostname, n/a, n/a) S sh_options Data field (per share) to allow per-share options to be defined.
 This field should only be accessed with the net share command.
-See "Specifying Per-Share Options" on page 35. int n/a S share_level_security Option to enable or disable share-level security (instead of user-level security).
+See "Specifying Per-Share Options" on page 40. int n/a S share_level_security Option to enable or disable share-level security (instead of user-level security).
 When enabled, share_level_security_username must also be specified.
-See "Share-Level Security" on page 32. int 0,0,1 S share_level_security username AIX user name used for file-access credentials when share_level_security is enabled (maximum 8 characters).
+See "Share-Level Security" on page 33. int (0, 0, 1) S share_level_security_username AIX user name used for file-access credentials when share_level_security is enabled (maximum 8 characters).
 Similar to guestname, but used for share-level security mode.
-String NULL, n/a, n/a S startup_script The file name of the startup script used when networklogon=1 (maximum 256 characters).
+String (Null, n/a, n/a) S startup_script The file name of the startup script used when networklogon=1 (maximum 256 characters).
 Two metatags in this string allow customization of the startup script file name during client logon - %U is expanded to the client's user name, and %N is expanded to the client's computer name.
-String startup.bat, n/a, n/a S

-Parameter sync_aix_password Description Allows the Remote Type int (default,min,max) 0, 0, 1 S (static) / D (dynamic) Password-Change feature to change an AIX Fast Connect user's AIX password whenever changing the Network Logon password for that user.
+String (startup.bat, n/a, n/a) S sync_aix_password Allows the Remote Password-Change feature to change an AIX Fast Connect user's AIX password whenever changing the Network Logon password for that user.
 This keeps these two passwords synchronized with each other.
-For more details, see "Changing Passwords Remotely" on page 33. tcp_keepalive Allows AIX Fast Connect to generate TCP/IP keepalive messages to detect disconnected PC client sessions, and to keep Windows 2000 clients from disconnecting an active session containing mapped drives.
-(Windows 2000 clients will generally disconnect idle sessions after 1 hour.) int 1, 0, 1 S umask Default permissions mask for files created from client machines.
-It is an octal number, and should always be prefixed with a zero. octal (022, 0, 0777) D usernamemapping Option to enable/disable the User Name Mapping feature, configured by net user /map . int 0,0,1 S wins_proxy Proxy Option.
-A value of 1 enables the forwarding of NetBIOS name resolution requests to a WINS server specified by the primary_wins_ipaddr parameter. int 0,0,1 S
+For more details, see "Changing Passwords Remotely" on page 38. int (0, 0, 1) S

+Parameter Description Туре (default,min,max) Static (S) or Dynamic (D) tcp_keepalive Allows AIX Fast Connect to generate TCP/IP keepalive messages to detect disconnected PC client sessions, and to keep Windows XP and Windows 2000 clients from disconnecting an active session containing mapped drives.
+(Windows XP and Windows 2000 clients will generally disconnect idle sessions after 1 hour.) int (1, 0, 1) S umask Default permissions mask for files created from client machines.
+It is an octal number, and should always be prefixed with a zero. octal (022, 0, 0777) D usernamemapping Option to enable/disable the User Name Mapping feature, configured by net user /map . int (0, 0, 1) S wins_proxy Proxy Option.
+A value of 1 enables the forwarding of NetBIOS name resolution requests to a WINS server specified by the primary_wins_ipaddr parameter. int (0, 0, 1) S